 Uniformed Parking Enforcement Officers (PEOs) can answer your questions and assist stranded motorists.
 Officers monitor entrances and exits of lots and garages, and enforce parking policies in lots, garages, and street parking.

-Effective September 1, 2013, parking citations for Fiscal Year 2014 will be issued for:
+Effective September 1, 2018, parking citations will be issued for: